Which city is cheaper, Lyon or Dublin?

 The museums, monuments, and landmarks in Lyon are among the most recognizable in the world.
 There are many world class museums and historic landmarks in the city including Musée des Beaux Arts, Musée de la Civilisation Gallo-Romaine, and Basilique Notre-Dame de Fourvière.

-Dublin offers a variety of museums and landmarks to choose from.
+You'll find a good number of museums and monuments packed into Dublin.
 There are a number of museums around town including the National Museum of Ireland, the Little Museum of Dublin, and the National Gallery of Ireland.

-Known for it's food scene, Lyon is always at the top of any foodie's travel list.
+Known for it's food and restaurant scene, Lyon is always at the top of any foodie's travel list.
 Known as "the Gastronomic Capital of the World" this city stands above the rest when it comes to Michelin star restaurants (there are 17!), fresh ingredients, and unique local flavors.
 Favorite local dishes include pâté en croûte, rosette de Lyon, and saucisson brioché.

-Visitors will find a budding food scene in Dublin.
+Dublin is becoming an appealing option for foodies.
 Seafood has become popular around town, but you can also try traditional favorites like stew, pancakes, or coddle.

 Dublin is a popular shopping destination with plenty of stores.
 Head to Grafton Street to see a number of brand name and local shops.
 It's a pedestrian street that is fun to wander around.